aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 Toko asked Suisei to introduced herself and

-:comet: : Hello everyone I'm Hoshimachi Suisei from Nijisanji!
+:comet: : Hello everyone I'm Hoshimachi Suisei from NIJISANJI!

 :tropical_drink: : Eh don't start a political problem because of me...

-:comet: : It's idol VTuber Hoshimachi Suisei of Hololive here!
+:comet: : It's idol VTuber Hoshimachi Suisei of hololive here!

 And their swapping of greetings or identities became pretty common in their future collab / activities.